Super Bowl ads use celebs, humor, lots of dogs

 This wasn’t a year for edgy humor or experimentation.
-After the global pandemic, with economic uncertainty looming ahead and the war in Ukraine stretching on, advertisers just wanted people to feel good.
+After the global pandemic, with economic uncertainty looming ahead and the war in Ukraine stretching on, advertisers just wanted viewers to feel good.

 And it worked.